arunwidjaja/cloud-RAG/README.md

 # cloud-RAG

-This is a RAG client that allows users to query a database of assorted file types via a web interface.
-It's currently powered by OpenAI's ADA and GPT-3.5 models, and runs on AWS Lambda.
+Cloud RAG is a web-based RAG GenAI client that allows users to query a database of assorted file types via a chat-style web interface.
+It can also generate document summaries, as well as sentiment and theme analyses.
+Text transformation, embedding, and generation is currently powered primarily by DistilBERT, ADA, and GPT-4.

+Currently, Cloud RAG does not support local LLMs.

 ## Getting Started

-The web UI is not currently publicly accessible but you can compile and run the app locally:
+Cloud RAG can be compiled and run locally, but requires OpenAI API keys:

 1. Update <code>/app/config.py</code> with local Chroma DB and file upload paths.

-2. Create <code>/.env</code> and add your <code>OPENAI_API_KEY</code> key.
+2. Update <code>/.env</code> and add your <code>OPENAI_API_KEY</code> key.

+3. LLM paramters can be configured in <code>/app/config.py</code>.
+Prompt templates and presets can be configured in <code>/app/prompt_templates.py</code>

 ## Project Stack